taogoddd/taogoddd/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on NLP and LLM-related problems at @HKUNLP
+- 🔭 I’m currently working on NLP and LLM-related problems at @HKUNLP (Dr. Tao Yu) & @PrincetonNLP (Dr. Narasimhan)
 - 💖 I'm intersted in:
-  - 🐬 Next generation of AGI
+  - 🐬 Next generation of language agents
+  - 📽️ Classic and popular Movies (Interstellar is my favorite)
   - 🎶 Music composition, arrangement and performance
-  - 📽️ Classic and popular Movies
   - 📖 Literature and poems
-  - 🎮 MOBA and FPS games
+  - 🎮 Teamfight Tactics player
+- 🦋 MBTI: INFP
-- 📫 How to reach me: ltao@connect.hku.hk
+- 📫 How to reach me: lyitao17@gmail.com
 - 💬 Ask me about anything u like.
 I will be more than glad to make friends with you!
 <!--
 **taogoddd/taogoddd** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.